Tommy Johnson (guitarist)

 Tommy Johnson (January 1896 – November 1, 1956) was an American Delta blues musician who recorded in the late 1920s and was known for his eerie falsetto voice and intricate guitar playing.

-He was unrelated to the blues musician Robert Johnson.

 Early life

 Johnson was born near Terry, Mississippi, and in about 1910 moved to Crystal Springs, where he lived for most of his life.

 He learned to play the guitar and, by 1914, was supplementing his income by playing at local parties with his brothers Major and LeDell.
 In 1916 Johnson married and moved to Webb Jennings' plantation near Drew, Mississippi, close to the Dockery Plantation.
 There he met other musicians, including Charlie Patton and Willie Brown.